Youssef-Lehmam/OFPPT-langues/README.md

-# Bot to reach the hours required on the OFPPT Langue platform (SUPPORT JUST ENGLISH FOR NOW)
+# Bot to reach the hours required on the OFPPT Langue/ ALTISSIA platform (SUPPORT JUST ENGLISH FOR NOW)

 "FOR EDUCATIONAL PURPOSES ONLY" "USING M106:Automatiser les tâches d’administration"